SandeepKasa/Game-Of-Sprouts/README.md

 About the Game:

 Start with a few dots (vertices).
-For the first few games, start with 2­4 vertices.
+The game starts with 2 vertices.
 Players take turns connecting two vertices with a curve (edge) and placing a new vertex along this edge.
 This is done following two rules:
 -> Each vertex can have at most three edges coming from it -> Edges must be drawn so that they do not cross or touch any other vertices than the two they are